 (2) Average daily net win per machine for any period represents the average total daily gaming machine win during such period divided by the weighted average number of gaming machines in service during such period.
 Gaming machine win is the excess of the amount of money deposited by players into the gaming machine over the amount of money paid out of the gaming machine to players.
 Prior to MPBL Gaming obtaining its subconcession in September 2006, Mocha Slot provided management services to the Mocha Clubs under service agreements with SJM.
 Mocha Slot received 31% of gaming machine win as its net revenue from gaming at the Mocha Clubs, while SJM retained 31% of gaming machine win, and Macau taxes and other government dues accounted for the remaining 38%.
-Since the subconcession was granted and these service agreements were terminated with effect from September 21, 2006, we now reflect all the gaming machine win as our net revenue from gaming at the Mocha Clubs, but we are subject to Macau taxes and other government dues currently totaling 39% of gaming machine win.
-Average daily net win per machine does not include the data from Crown Macau as we believe it may not be indicative of a "steady-state" average, as Crown Macau has only been open since May 12, 2007 and its facilities have only been partially operational through June 30, 2007.
+Since the subconcession was granted and these service agreements were terminated with effect from September 21, 2006, we now reflect all the gaming machine win as our net revenue from gaming at the Mocha Clubs, but we are subject to Macau taxes and other government dues accounted for the data from Crown Macau as we believe it may not be indicative of a "steady-state" average, as Crown Macau has only been open since May 12, 2007 and its facilities have only been partially operational through June 30, 2007.